tadsgabrieltrindade/tadsgabrieltrindade/README.md

 ## 🚀 About Me
 - Focused on **.NET ecosystem**: C#, ASP.NET, .NET Aspire, APIs, and Background Services.
-- Experience with **SQL Server, MySQL, and data-driven applications**.
+- Experience with **SQL Server, MySQL, MongoDB, and data-driven applications**.
+- Working with **Docker** for containerization and deployment.
 - Interest in **automation, microservices communication** (e.g. RabbitMQ), and **performance optimization**.
 - Always looking to improve **UX/UI** and **developer productivity** with modern tools and best practices.